Uwiloper/Uwiloper/README.md

 <h1 align="center">Hi ,I'm Uwiloper <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35"></h1>

-I am a Development student, close to finishing my studies.
-I'm expanding my skills in both front-end and back-end development, and I work as a Designer in a company that boosts business growth.
+I’m a Development student, close to finishing my studies.
+I’m expanding my skills in both front-end and back-end development, and I work as a designer at a company that helps businesses grow.
 I love learning and creating new things that are productive, innovative, and creative.
-Each project is a chance to make an impact!.
+Each project is an opportunity to make an impact!

 ### 👨🏻‍💻 &nbsp;About Me  <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>